Other southern Polish State Archives

-The Rzeszów archive is housed in a large modern building that opened in November 2016.
-The previous site of the archive had been a former synagogue in the old town center.
-The archive contains 11 fonds of Jewish metrical (vital) records, the largest of which is from the town of Rzeszów, with records up to the year 1942.
-Also included here is a fond containing records from Dobromil, now in Ukraine— the only non-Polish town with Jewish records in this archive.
+The large and modern Rzeszów archive opened in November 2016.
+The archive’s previous site had been a former synagogue in the old town center.
+The archive contains 11 fonds of Jewish vital records, the largest of which is from the town of Rzeszów, with records up to 1942.
+Another fond has vital records from Dobromil, now in Ukraine— the only non-Polish town with Jewish records in this archive.
 In addition, there are four fonds with Jewish community records, including from Rzeszów itself, and a large collection of material from Czudec, a part of which is from the Holocaust period.

-The Sanok sub-archive (Oddział w Sanoku), has Jewish metrical records from eight towns in the Sanok area, including from Sanok itself and Lesko.
+The Rzeszów archive has a sub-archive in Sanok (Archiwum Państwowe w Rzeszowie, Oddział w Sanoku), containing Jewish vital records from eight towns in the Sanok region, including from Lesko/Lisko and Sanok itself.

-The Kraków archive contains Jewish metrical records from 13 towns in the Kraków region, including material from Kraków itself from 1798 onwards.
-There are also record sets, both going to the end of the 1930s, from Nowy Targ and Krościenko nad Dunajcem.
+The National Archives in Kraków contain Jewish vital records from several towns in the Kraków region, including much material from Kraków itself from 1798 onwards.
+There are also record sets from Klasno-Podgórze, Krościenko nad Dunajcem, and Nowy Targ.

-The Bochnia sub-archive (Oddział w Bochni) has Jewish metrical records from six towns, including from the town of Bothnia.
+The Bochnia sub-archive of the Kraków archive (Archiwum Narodowe w Krakowie, Oddział w Bochni) has Jewish vital records from six towns, including from Bochnia itself.

-The Nowy Sącz sub-archive (Oddział w Nowym Sączu) has metrical records from four towns – Grybów, Muszyna, Nowy Sącz, and Stary Sącz.
-There are also important sets of municipal documents (not specifically Jewish) from some of these and other towns in the region.
+The Nowy Sącz sub-archive of the Kraków archive (Archiwum Narodowe w Krakowie, Oddział w Nowym Sączu) has vital records from four towns – Grybów, Muszyna, Nowy Sącz, and Stary Sącz.
+There are also important sets of municipal documents (not specifically Jewish) from some of these regional towns.
 Fond 15, for instance, with municipal records from Nowy Sącz, has 16 files with valuable information on the Holocaust in the town.
-In a similar way, Fond 18 contains files with Holocaust-period material from Krynica.
+Similarly, Fond 18 contains files with Holocaust-period material from Krynica.

-The Tarnów sub-archive (Oddział w Tarnowie) has Jewish metrical fonds from seven towns in the region, including from Tarnów itself and Dąbrowa Tarnowska.
+The Tarnów sub-archive of the Kraków archive (Archiwum Narodowe w Krakowie, Oddział w Tarnowie) has Jewish metrical fonds from seven towns in the region, including from Tarnów itself and Dąbrowa Tarnowska.
 The large Fond 276, whose files are otherwise all from Tarnów, also contains two index books, from Nowy Wiśnicz and Tarnopol, both of which are likely to have ended up in this collection by mistake.
 All the other known Jewish metrical records from Nowy Wiśnicz are held in the state archives in Bochnia and Kraków.